Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Data description

-The choice of currencies used in our study is mainly dictated by the exchange rate regime in which they operate.
+The choice of currencies used in our study is mainly dictated by the exchange rate regime (see Table~\ref{table1}), which is obtained from the site~\cite{Oanda} where we collected the exchange rates data and supplemented by information from the site of another online FOREX services company~\cite{xe}.
 In particular, we have not considered currencies whose exchange rate with respect to USD is constant over time.
 Most of the currencies in our database are floating, either freely under the influence of market forces or managed to an extent with no pre-determined path.
 Among the remaining currencies, a few are pegged to USD or some other important currency (such as EUR), but with some variation within a band (which may either be fixed or moving in time).
 Note that as the EUR was introduced in January 1, 1999, i.e., within the time interval considered by us, we have used the exchange rate for the ECU (European Currency Unit) for the period October 23, 1995 to December 31, 1998.

+To ensure that the observed differences in the nature of the fluctuation distributions of currencies is not just a trivial outcome of the different exchange rate regimes, we have performed a two-sample Kolmogorov-Smirnov test~\cite{Marsaglia2003} with the null hypothesis that the pegged and floating currencies are sampled from the same continuous distribution.
+A measured $p$-value of 0.39 indicates that the null hypothesis cannot be rejected at $5\%$ level of significance.
+We also carried out a Wilcoxon rank sum test~\cite{Gibbons2011} with the null hypothesis that both pegged and floating currencies are sampled from continuous distributions with equal medians.
+We obtained a $p$-value of 0.27, again indicating that there is not enough evidence to reject the null hypothesis at $5\%$ level of significance.
+We thus conclude that the distinct behavior of the currencies in terms of the distribution of their exchange rate returns cannot be simply explained away as being related to their pegged or floating nature.

+In order to explore whether the nature of the fluctuation distribution of a particular currency could be related to the characteristics of the underlying economy, the countries to which these currencies belong are grouped into three categories, viz., developed, emerging and frontier markets, as per the Morgan Stanley Capital International (MSCI) market classification framework~\cite{MSCI}.
+This is done on the basis of several criteria such as, the sustainability of economic development, number of companies meeting certain size and liquidity criteria, ease of capital flow, as well as, efficiency and stability of the institutional framework.

+To make more explicit the connection between deviation from universality and the heterogeneity of the constituents of the FOREX market, we have examined in detail certain macro-economic factors characterizing a national economy for the role they may play in determining the nature of the fluctuation dynamics of a currency.
+In particular, we find that a prominent role is played by (a) the GDP per capita $g$, as well as, (b) the Theil index $T$ of export products, which we define below.